rsunnyhasura/hasura_debug_documentation/Home.md

 ---
-Title: Hasura Debug Documentation - Self Hosted
+**Title**: Hasura Debug Documentation - Self Hosted **Excerpt**: This is a document built to provide some insight into how to debug a running Hasura self-hosted instance for issues (errors, performance, observability etc)
-Excerpt: This is a document built to provide some insight into how to debug a running Hasura self-hosted instance for issues (errors, performance, observability etc)
+**Authors**: Raju Sunny, Gourav Khushwaha
 ---